oblivisheee/nats-handling/README.md

-# async-nats-easy
+# nats-handling

 ## Overview

-`async-nats-easy` is a Rust library that provides an easy-to-use interface for interacting with NATS, an open-source messaging system.
+`nats-handling` is a Rust library that provides an easy-to-use interface for interacting with NATS, an open-source messaging system.
 This library leverages asynchronous programming to handle NATS operations efficiently.

 ## Features